Storage Ideas for an Uncluttered Bathroom

 “A place for everything and everything in it’s place.”
 Benjamin Franklin

-Keeping the mouthwash/plaque remover in a metal pump bottle is another way to keep clutter to a minimum on my bathroom counters.
+Keeping the mouthwash/plaque remover in an aluminum or glass pump bottle is another way to keep clutter to a minimum on my bathroom counters.
 And it’s functional aesthetics again!

 And I’m not sure this helps me declutter, but I do keep my soap bars within easy access and already unwrapped.
 I just have a ‘thing’ for storage vessels is the truth of the matter and this fat apothecary jar is just perfect for my soap bars.

 A bouquet of flowers is a wonderful reward for all your efforts.

 And it’s amazing what a bouquet of tulips can do to your mood on a winter’s day.

 How is your decluttering going?
 Don’t forget to link your uncluttered bathroom challenges and successes below and enter our contest to win the $150 Gift Card from The Container Store.